seznam/IMA.js-plugins/packages/babel-plugin-ima-logger/README.md

 - `warn`
 - `warnIf`

-Empty import statements of ima-plugin-logger will be removed completely.
+Empty import statements of @ima/plugin-logger will be removed completely.

 ## Options